suhoy/suhoy/README.md

 ### Hi there 👋

 🐘 I explore if the application can run under high load.
-🕑 I also develop `java` apps to make life easier for testers.
+🕑 I also develop `java` utilities to make life easier for testers.
 📫 You can reach me out on [linkedin](https://www.linkedin.com/in/sergei-sukhorukov-192697233/)

 <!--